Skip to content

 Post-Boot: sudo and the packages Directive

 Update: my original version of this post claimed nuageinit doesn’t install packages.
-Wrong.
+I was wrong.
 Reddit user EinalButtocks pointed out that the packages: directive works fine.
 I had a typo in my user-data and jumped to the wrong conclusion.
 The user-data example above now includes packages: [sudo], which installs sudo on first boot automatically.

 If you’re working from an older version of this guide without the packages: directive, you can bootstrap manually: